 If you would like to contribute new pieces or have any editing suggestions, please send us a message here.
 We would love for this project to include the efforts of our community!

-We would also recommend checking out our Database of Marimba Music by BIPOC Composers for more resources.
+We would also recommend checking out Percussion Pieces by Black Composers for more resources.

 We provide educational clinics for music programs in schools throughout Southern California.